agathoz/agathoz/README.md

 </ul>

 🔭 Current Projects
-🐍 Python Scripts : Automating tasks and building tools for fun and productivity.
+🐍 Python Scripts : Automating tasks and building tools for fun and productivity.<p>
 🤖 Arduino Projects : Tinkering with hardware and IoT.

 🎯 Hobbies